nawagner/AI-reading-list-for-policy-people/README.md

 * [Generative AI for Everyone](https://www.deeplearning.ai/courses/generative-ai-for-everyone/)
     * Similar to AI for Everyone course but updated after ChatGPT and image generation models became common.
 * [AI Safety: Intro to Transformative AI](https://aisafetyfundamentals.com/intro-to-tai/)
     * BlueDot Impact focuses on educating people about transformative AI and potential catastrophic risks.
 They have several other courses on AI governance, economic impacts of AI, and AI alignment.
-The AI safety mindset in their materials largely dominated the Biden administration's approach to frontier AI.
+The AI Safety mindset in their materials largely dominated the Biden administration's approach to frontier AI.

 # Effects on particular sectors (you may need to root around for AI specific articles)
 * Advanced semiconductors